voidshard/wysteria/README.md

-v0.96: consider beta, embedded database options & intergration test suite coming
+v0.98: Working examples added.
+More embedded options coming to be able to launch stand alone
 #Wysteria

 An open source asset tracking, versioning & publishing system written in Go.